Fedun Petr Nikolaevich

 Reproduction methods:

-Born in 1919 in the village.
-Shnyrev, Galicia, Austria-Hungary (now Brody district, Lviv region of Ukraine).
-Since the mid-1930s. participated in the activities of the organization of Ukrainian nationalists.
-In 1938 he graduated from Brody Gymnasium.
+Born in 1919 in the village of Shnyriv, Galicia, Austria-Hungary.
+From the mid-1930s, he participated in the activities of the organization of Ukrainian nationalists.
 After the annexation of Western Ukraine to the USSR, in 1940 he was mobilized into the Red Army.
-He took part in the Soviet-Finnish war of 1939-1940.
-At the beginning of the Great Patriotic War in 1941, he was captured by the Germans, but was soon released thanks to his good knowledge of the German language.
-Came back home.
-In 1942-1944 he studied at the medical faculty of Lviv University.In 1942-1943. - one of the organizers and leaders of the youth branch of the OUN, edited the underground publication “Youth” (1942-1943).
-In 1944-1946. headed the political department of the Regional Military Headquarters of the UPA-West, in 1946-1949. - Head of the political and educational department of the Main Military Headquarters of the Ukrainian Insurgent Army.
-In 1946-1951. - head of the information bureau of the Ukrainian Main Liberation Council (member of the Ukrainian Main Liberation Council (council) since 1950).
-In 1950-1951 - Deputy Chairman of the General Secretariat of the UGOS (underground government) in Ukraine.
+He participated in the Soviet-Finnish War of 1939-1940.
+At the beginning of the Great Patriotic War in 1941 he was captured, released, and returned home.
+In 1942-1944 he studied at the medical faculty of Lviv University.
+In 1942-1943 he was one of the organizers and leaders of the youth department of the OUN, edited the underground publication "Youth".
+In 1944-1946 he headed the political department of the Regional Military Headquarters of the UPA-West, in 1946-1949 - head of the political and educational department of the Main Military Staff of the Ukrainian Insurgent Army.
+In 1946-1951 - head of the information bureau of the Ukrainian Main Liberation Council (member of the Ukrainian Main Liberation Council since 1950).
+In 1950-1951 - deputy chairman of the General Secretariat of the UGOS (underground government) in Ukraine.
+Participated in battles against Soviet NKVD units in Galicia.
+Died during one of the battles in the winter of 1951.

 Documents (1)